VictoriaLF12/edf-carbon-analysis-english/README.md

 This analysis helps identify the spatial perimeter with the highest emissions, as well as any potential statistical anomalies.

 #### SQL Query
-Which spatial perimeter have the highest emissions?
+Which spatial perimeter has the highest emissions?
 ```sql
 SELECT *
 FROM edf_co2